EIP-AGRI Innovation Awards 2024 for Operational Groups: Nominees

 Discover the nominees

-30 Operational Group have been selected as nominees for the EIP-AGRI Innovation Awards 2024.
-An expert jury will select one winner for each category.
-A seventh award will be given to the ‘public favourite’, and for this, we need your help!
+30 Operational Group were selected as nominees for the EIP-AGRI Innovation Awards 2024.
+An expert jury selected one winner for each category.
+A seventh award was given to the ‘public favourite’.
+Over 11 000 votes were collected in total, thanks to everyone who voted!

-Watch the videos submitted by each of the nominees below and vote for your favourite by 3 May 2024, 23:59 CET.
+Watch the videos submitted by each of the nominees and find out who the winners were below.

 Sustainable management of natural resources in farming practices